aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 Web services enable interaction between computer systems over a network {Anonymous:bRhwymPh}.
 One system may call on another to provide data or a service without requiring a human user to mediate the interaction.
 Mobile devices have limited processing power and storage available, so off-device storage and processing empowers on-device applications.

 Service Oriented Architectures (SOA) is a principle of software design that aims to compose a software product from loosely coupled, and hence replaceable, components {Endo:2010wf}.
 Designers commonly employ this pattern as a method for distributed computing {Palacios:2011eo}.

 Representational State Transfer (REST) services are easy to develop and consume {Castillo:2011ve}.
 The adoption of RESTful services has led to an explosion of data available on the web, particularly with mobile applications in mind as end consumers.

 REST services use HTTP/HTTPS as their transport layer {Castillo:2011ve}.
 This permits them to employ the standard HTTP response codes to indicate the success of a request.
 Briefly, such codes include the 200 series for success, 300 codes for resources moved elsewhere, 400 series for bad requests from the client and the 500 series for server errors.

 ### Spatial Web Services

 #### Open Geospatial Consortium Web Map Service and Web Feature Service

 The Open Geospatial Consortium (OGC) is an international group of industry, government, academic, and community representatives whose aim is to improve business processes through the integration of location data {Reed:2011kt}.

-A Web Map Service (WMS) composes an image file from from server stored vector and raster layers in response to a request in a URL.
+A Web Map Service (WMS) composes an image file from server stored vector and raster layers in response to a request in a URL.
 A Web Feature Service (WFS) returns geographic vector data in GML (Geographic Markup Language, a derivative of XML).
 It is a more complex and capable service than WMS.
 If fully deployed, WFS grants external users full create, read, update, and delete (CRUD) access to a geographic database {Vretanos:2005ut}.

 #### Google Maps Engine